 What exactly is a “surrogate mother”?

 When we use the term “surrogate,” what are we really talking about?
 There are two kinds of surrogates: traditional surrogates and gestational carriers.
 There are different legal and medical ramifications for both types of surrogacy, thus you should be very clear about your particular needs, and the special circumstances associated with both types.
 Due to various legal and emotional aspects of traditional surrogacy, at CCRM, we only work with gestational surrogates.
-Therefore, with the exception of a brief definition, the remainder of this overview will focus primarily on gestational surrogacy.
+Therefore, the remainder of this overview will focus primarily on gestational surrogacy.

 In gestational surrogacy, the surrogate (or gestational carrier, or GC) carries a child conceived of the egg and sperm of two other individuals.
 Specifically, the sperm of the intended father or a sperm donor, as well as the egg from the intended mom or an egg donor are fertilized and transferred, via in vitro fertilization, into the gestational carrier.
 Typically, depending on the location, intended mothers are able to have their name put on their child’s birth certificate, without having to adopt their child.